 Selecting and using children's literature in various curriculum areas in elementary school classrooms with diverse student populations.
 Lecture, discussion, lab.
 Cross-listed as RDG 334.
 Credit is allowed for only EED 334 or RDG 334.
-Prerequisite: professional program admission, Corequisite: DCI 396 or EED 496.
+Prerequisite: education major.

 EED 420 Science Methods, Management, and Assessment in the Elementary School.
 (3)